Liouville quantum gravity weighted by conformal loop ensemble nesting statistics: Background on CLE and LQG

 In order to use LQG tools to understand CLE, it is useful to split a regular $\gamma$-LQG disk decorated by a CLE into the components obtained by restricting the surface to all the individual CLE loops.
 The following corollary explains how one can evaluate functionals depending on the restrictions to the CLE loops.

 \begin{cor} Let $\Psi$ be a measurable function on the space of regular $\gamma$-LQG surfaces with values in $[0,\infty]$.
 Consider a regular $\gamma$-LQG disk $S$ with boundary length $\ell>0$ and decorated with an independent non-nested $\CLE_\kappa$.
-Let $(S_n\colon n\ge 1)$ be the $\gamma$-LQG surfaces cut out by the CLE loops (the ordering is irrelevant).
+Let $(S_n\colon n\ge 1)$ be the $\gamma$-LQG surfaces cut out by the CLE loops with some arbitrary ordering.
 Then

 for $k\ge 1$.
-The subscript $\ell$ on the left side of the statement indicates the total boundary length of the $\gamma$-LQG disk $S$ and a subscript of the form $(\ell_L,\ell_R)$ indicates that the CPI exploring the LQG disk is started with boundary lengths $(\ell_L,\ell_R)$. \end{cor}
+The subscript $\ell$ on the left-hand side of the statement indicates the total boundary length of the $\gamma$-LQG disk $S$ and a subscript of the form $(\ell_L,\ell_R)$ indicates that the CPI exploring the LQG disk is started with boundary lengths $(\ell_L,\ell_R)$. \end{cor}

 \begin{proof} The proof is based on an exploration procedure for iteratively discovering all the $\gamma$-LQG surfaces cut out by the CLE loops on $S$.